 The machine’s deck comes cushioned.
 Although its cushioning elements are not visible outside, each rail integrates three shock absorption elements to reduce impact and vibration.
-Therefore, jogging or running on this treadmill results in considerably less impact on your joints and lower back.
+Therefore, jogging or running on this treadmill has considerably less impact on your joints and lower back.

 The HCI RTM RehabMill comes equipped with a power incline system.
-This means that you can adjust the incline as you’re actively using the treadmill.
+So you can adjust the incline as you’re actively using the treadmill.
 It also means that the console can automatically adjust the pitch.

-The treadmill’s incline system consists of a motor and a lift placed under the deck’s front.
-As you adjust the incline, or as the console automatically adjusts the incline, the motor controls the lift, slowly elevating or lowering the deck’s front section.
+The treadmill’s incline system consists of a motor and lift under the deck’s front.
+As you adjust the incline or the console automatically adjusts, the motor controls the lift, slowly elevating or lowering the deck’s front section.

 The machine’s incline range is 0% – 15%.
 The incline adjustment increments are 1%.
-The console makes available controls for gradual incline adjustment, but there are instant incline keys for 3%, 6%, 9%, and 12%.
+The console makes available controls for gradual incline adjustment, but instant incline keys are 3%, 6%, 9%, and 12%.

 RTM Drive system